PilzAdam/carts/README.txt

                SNEAK unlock the users view from the cart Touring Rails: Try to maintain a speed of 4.5
-  Chat notification of controls when cart is placed Track rail count in debug.txt
+  Chat notification of controls when cart is placed Track rail count in debug.txt punch by driver patch from spillz get_voxel when hit ignore patch by minermoder27 searches further up and down for rail when cart falls off rails in order to
-  punch by driver patch from spillz get_voxel when hit ignore patch by minermoder27
+    avoid cart getting stuck above or below rails.

 License of source code:
 -----------------------